Adredrs23/rust-pub-sub/docs/aggregator.md

 1. **Lock Errors**: Uses `unwrap()` on mutex locks (could be improved with proper error handling)
 2. **Deserialization Errors**: Handled by pattern matching on the result
 3. **Server Errors**: Uses `?` operator for propagating errors
+4. **Authentication Errors**: Checks authorization at startup and exits if not authorized

 ## Dependencies